bokunimowakaru/udp/README.md

 ### udp_logger.py

-There are some simple monitoring tools in root directory of this repository "udp":
+There are some simple monitoring tools in the root directory of this repository "udp":

 * udp_logger_basic.py
 * udp_logger.py